get to know

 Chris studied creative writing at Ramapo College in the Mountains, hiking and writing her days away.
 She focused her studies in child and young adult fiction where she learned how to engage children with reading.
 Christine graduated with her BA in 2019 and decided to continue her education.
-In July of 2020 she began her accelerated studies in Australia where she got her MA in creative writing, graduating in June 2021.
-This time, she focused her studies on World Building and the art of the short story.
-Though she never got to go overseas, she plans to one day have her Australian adventure.
+In June 2021, Chris finished her MA in Creative writing for MacQuarie University in Australia where she did an online accelerated program.

-Now at Fernbrook Farms, Chris hopes to elicit the same magical wonder she felt as a child when she was outside, in the Sapling she works with.
+Chris joined Fernbrook Farms in 2021.
+She hopes to elicit the same magical wonder she felt as a child when she was outside in the Sapling she works with.
 She hopes to cultivate their adventurous spirit through exploring the farm and its magical moments, and the children’s own stories about what they see, hear, and experience while adventuring across the farm.

 Saplings Lead Teacher